-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 In his first year as general manager of the Bills, Beane set out to do what every quarterback-needy team must: try to find that franchise player with the physical tools, the mental makeup and the leadership skills to turn a fledgling team into a contender.
 His aggressive yet calculated approach — which included multiple trades to move up in the first round — landed Josh Allen, whom the Bills nabbed with the No. 7 pick and have since built their offense around.
-His emergence as one of the NFL’s transcendent players has not only reshaped the trajectory of the Bills but further cemented the value of an elite quarterback.
+His emergence as one of the NFL’s most transcendent players has not only reshaped the trajectory of the Bills but further cemented the value of an elite quarterback.

 “It’s truly about being a consistent contender, and if you don’t have that guy under center, everything else has got to be really good, really strong,” Beane says.